 Women Need Life Insurance If They Work

 Traditionally, financial planners have mostly considered men to be the target demographic of their services.
 This has lead to men owning life insurance at much greater rates than women.
-This imbalance is unhealthy, and leaves family members at great financial risk if something were to happen to anyone un-insured in the family.
+This imbalance is unhealthy and leaves family members at great financial risk if something were to happen to anyone un-insured in the family.

 Women who work, and especially women who are breadwinners, have families who depend upon the income that they earn.
-If a woman is not insured, she puts her whole families financial security in jeopardy.
-If something unfortunate were to happen to a working woman and she dies (this is even more true for single mothers), the remaing family will struggle to pay the bills, pay the mortgage, pay off debts, and maintain their current standard of living.
+If a woman is not insured, she puts her whole family’s financial security in jeopardy.
+If something unfortunate were to happen to a working woman and she dies (this is even more true for single mothers), the remaining family will struggle to pay the bills, pay the mortgage, pay off debts, and maintain their current standard of living.

 Women Need Life Insurance If They Don’t Work Too

-Maybe surprising to some, life insurance can provide financial protection against the value of someone who doesn’t earn income directly, but provides valuable domestic services such as childcare.
-While we hesitate to peg women as the primary source of childcare (more and more men are stay at home Dads for instance), women caretakers who do not work are extremely unlikely to own life insurance today.
+Maybe surprising to some, life insurance can provide financial protection against the value of someone who doesn’t earn income directly but provides valuable domestic services such as childcare.
+While we hesitate to peg women as the primary source of childcare (more and more men are stay-at-home dads for instance), women caretakers who do not work are extremely unlikely to own life insurance today.
 This puts their families at least as much at risk as an uninsured person who does work.

 Childcare is very valuable.
 In most cases paying for childcare presents a difficult opportunity cost assessment for the family.
-Because childcare is so expensive, most families have to choose whether it is more economical to have a parent stay home and watch the child, or if it makes more financial sense to have that parent work, and pay for third party childcare out of pocket.
-The high expense of childcare makes many people earning near the median income realize that they are actually equally or better off financially to provide their own childcare than they are to work, and pay for care separately.
+Because childcare is so expensive, most families have to choose whether it is more economical to have a parent stay home and watch the child, or if it makes more financial sense to have that parent work and pay for third party childcare out of pocket.
+The high expense of childcare makes many people earning near the median income realize that they are actually equally or better off financially to provide their own childcare than they are to work and pay for care separately.

 The solution is once again life insurance.
-Life insurance can provide the family with sufficient cash to pay childcare expenses (and educational expenses) until the children are self sufficient.
+Life insurance can provide the family with sufficient cash to pay childcare expenses (and educational expenses) until the children are self-sufficient.
 Even though someone may not work as an income earner, the services that they provide a family can still be very valuable in monetary terms (and other ways as well).

-Young Mothers Are Woefully Under Insured
+Young Mothers Are Woefully Under-Insured

-An important finding of a study by Life Ant is that young women, and young mothers in particular, are one of the most under insured demographics in America.
+An important finding of a study by Life Ant is that young women, and young mothers, in particular, are one of the most underinsured demographics in America.
 Unless they receive a life insurance policy through their employer, they are extremely unlikely to be covered.
 Our research indicated that women under 30 are insured at rates under 20%.

 Some Women Want To “Leave A Legacy”

 Sometimes people buy life insurance because they want to be able to pass something substantial on to the next generation.
 They may want their children to never worry about money again after they are gone, and decide to own a permanent form of life insurance so that they are able to pass an inheritance on to their kids.
-In the industry this purpose for life insurance is known as “leaving a legacy”
+In the industry, this purpose for life insurance is known as “leaving a legacy”

 There is nothing wrong with doing this, and not only is it perfectly legal but it is also a fairly common reason that people buy life insurance.
-Life insurance benefits are passed on tax free, so it is also a tax efficient way to leave people a lot of money.
+Life insurance benefits are passed on tax-free, so it is also a tax-efficient way to leave people a lot of money.
 Because life insurance is actually less expensive for women to buy than it is for me of the same age and health, many families choose a wife as the insured person to base a policy on.
 Lower insurance costs allow a husband and wife to maximize the amount of money going to their children.
 This is why many women who are retired still own life insurance.